-Robert Anson Heinlein was one of the great the Big Three sciene writers of the Golden age of Science Fiction in the middle 20th century,
+Robert Anson Heinlein was one of the great the Big Three science fiction writers of the Golden age of Science Fiction in the middle 20th century,

-together with Isaac Asimvo and Arther C. Clarke.
+together with Isaac Asimov and Arther C. Clarke.

 "Sharpie, can you explain precession in gyroscopes?"

 "Well, maybe.
 Physics One was required but that was a long time ago.
 Push a gyroscope and it doesn't go the way you expect, but ninety degrees from that direction so that the push lines up with the spin.
 Like this --" I pointed a forefinger like a little boy going: "Bang! -- you're dead!"
 "My thumb is the axis, my forefinger represents the push, the other fingers show the rotation."

 "Go to the head of the class.
 Now -- think hard! -- suppose we put a gyroscope in a frame, then impress equal forces at all three spatial coordinates at once; what would it do?"

 "I think it would either faint or drop dead."

 "A good first hypothesis.
 According to Jake, it disappears."

 Heinlein did not limit his writing to scientific fiction.
 He was well aware of the influence of the world around us on humanity and explored that field thoroughly, expressing his own political, religious, sexual and cultural views in his stories.
 As he was rather nonconformist, leaning towards both libertarianism and fascism at the same time, this made him a controversial writer.
 It also made him go beyond the science fiction fans and draw the attention of mainstream readers.
 From The Moon is a Harsh Mistress: